singh-man/books/linux-ubuntu-settings.md

 dnf install nginx poppler-utils postgres

+#### Alpine on WSL 2 on windows 10
+Get the rool filesystem for the alpine from https://alpinelinux.org/downloads/ Import the new system via wsl --import ......
+> alpine via this way will have root user and root permissions.
+> latest NeoVim if not available in apk compile it by following the NeoVim by source.

 ### Install **below packages**
 ```sh
 sudo apt install -y git nginx openssh-client openssh-server nmap unzip zip pandoc poppler-utils elinks maxima ripgrep lazygit python3-pip